-In general, escalating up the posture hierarchy – from lying down to sitting up to standing up to walking – may be something that we decide to do when we know that we are feeling sleepy even before we sit down to meditate.
-When this happens, some people begin a period of practice with standing or walking and, once feeling more alert, then sit down, while others stay on their feet for the entire period.
-And escalating one’s posture is also commonly done to make a change once already into the session, in response to starting to doze off.
+Sometimes, even before they sit down to meditate, a person may recognize that they are feeling sleepy and choose to escalate up the posture hierarchy – from lying down to sitting up to standing up to walking – from what they otherwise would have done.
+After this happens, some people stay standing or walking for the entire period, while others begin the period of practice on their feet but, once feeling more alert, then sit down.
+And escalating one’s posture is also commonly done to make a change once already into a session, in response to starting to doze off.
 As with so much else in meditation, the best advice may be to experiment and see what works best for you.

 OPEN OUR EYES AND/OR BRIGHTEN THE LIGHTS

 Obviously, humans associate closed eyes with sleeping and open eyes with wakefulness, and simply closing our eyes may serve as a signal that it is time to sleep.
-And while there are reasons both to meditate with eyes closed and to do so with eyes open (which are explored in depth in my blog post here), being drowsy makes a choice between the two easy – it’s time to open the eyes either partially or, if needed, fully.
+And while there are reasons both to meditate with eyes closed and to do so with eyes open (which are explored in depth in my blog post here), being drowsy makes a choice between the two easy – it’s time to open the eyes wider.

-Opening one’s eyes also wakes us up by letting more light into the visual parts of our brain.
-As many of us intuitively would guess, there are parts of the human brain that respond to light with wakefulness and dark with sleepiness.
+Opening one’s eyes also stimulates us by letting more light into the visual parts of our brain.
+As many of us intuitively would guess, studies have found that there are parts of the human brain that respond to light with wakefulness and to dark with sleepiness.
 So, when meditating and trying to stay awake, one easy additional action we can take is to brighten the lights in the space we are in. (it is for a similar reason that some classic advice for people suffering from insomnia is to look for ways to darken the room that they are trying to sleep in.)